A voice-driven daily document

 Markdown.

-A plain .md file you own.
+A plain .md file on disk.
 Open it in VS Code, Obsidian, or any editor.
 Feed it to any tool.

 No account.